Why The Type Of Co-Ownership You Have Matters

 The type of ownership can affect how you contribute for your care, the availability of the residence nil rate band for Inheritance Tax and allowances for Capital Gains Tax purposes and what happens on death.
 It is a good idea to understand how this affects you.

-If you want to discuss your personal circumstances in greater detail, please contact the head of our private client department, Nicola Briggs, who is happy to have a free initial chat with you
+If you want to discuss your personal circumstances in greater detail, please contact our shared ownership solicitors department for a free initial chat.